Songluchuan/Tri2plane/README.md

 ----
 Python 3.8+ and PyTorch 1.13.0+cu116.

-Note: The code has been tested only with PyTorch 1.13.0, there are no guarantees that it is compatible with other versions.
+**Note**: The code has been tested only with PyTorch 1.13.0, there are no guarantees that it is compatible with other versions.

 ### Installation